zeek/zeek/doc/script-reference/types.rst

         v[3] = "four";

-    The number of elements in a vector can be obtained by placing the vector identifier between vertical pipe characters:
+    The size of a vector (this is one greater than the highest index value, and is normally equal to the number of elements in the vector) can be obtained by placing the vector identifier between vertical pipe characters:

     .. code:: bro